BeanBagKing/EventFinder/README.md

 via logs what this malware did and in what order, which may be used to create IOC's

 # Detailed Useage
-Open a PowerShell window as Administrator
+* Open a PowerShell window as Administrator
-Run the program (e.g. .\EventFinder.ps1)
+* Run the program (e.g. .\EventFinder.ps1)
-In the resulting window, click Start Time button Perform whatever action that you want to see events for Click the End TIme button
+* In the resulting window, click Start Time button
+* Perform whatever action that you want to see events for
-  At this point (or any other), the time periods can be manually adjusted Click Find Events
+* Click the End TIme button -  At this point (or any other), the time periods can be manually adjusted
+* Click Find Events
-Wait while the program generates a CSV of found events on the current desktop File name will be "Logs_Runtime_<datestamp>_<runtime>.csv"
+* Wait while the program generates a CSV of found events on the current desktop - File name will be "Logs_Runtime_\<datestamp>_\<runtime>.csv"